DEVMorningCoffee/Spotify-Student-Dataset/README.md

-# Machine Learning Classification with Spotify and Student Datasets
+# Classification with Spotify and Student Datasets

 This repository contains Python code for performing classification on two different datasets: one related to Spotify tracks and the other related to students.
 It includes data preprocessing, model training, and evaluation with various classification models.